 There are many different schools of yoga but in all it’s forms, yoga is essentially a personal practice.

-Hatha yoga emphasizes the physical aspect of the practice and has the potential to bring many benefits including a stronger more flexible body, less tension and better posture.
+Modern yoga emphasises the physical aspect of the practice and has the potential to bring many benefits including a stronger more flexible body, less tension and improved posture, so we can live in our bodies more comfortably.

 As well as the physical benefits, Yoga encourages us to live more consciously with greater awareness and as such can bring benefits to all aspects of daily life.